dminones/react-chat/README.md

 This will run both client and server app with hot reload.

+### Users Login

+In order to login you need a username and password.
+User info is stored on a json file: [/server/models/users.json](https://github.com/dminones/react-chat/blob/master/server/models/users.json)
+You can use one of the existent users or create newones by editing this file.

 ### Client App

-This app is built using [Create React App] (https://github.com/facebook/create-react-app).
+This app is built using [Create React App](https://github.com/facebook/create-react-app).

 Run client separately